Skip to main content

 Directions

-The Gibbons Pass road begins behind the Sula Ranger Station off Highway 93 at Sula, MT.
-Road Advisory: The Bitterroot-Big Hole Road (Forest Road 106) from the Sula Ranger Station to the top of Gibbons Pass is a steep, winding and narrow road with few turnouts and is not suitable for vehicles over 25 feet.
+Road Advisory: Please note that the Bitterroot–Big Hole Road (Forest Road 106), stretching from the Sula Ranger Station to the summit of Gibbons Pass, is a steep, winding, and narrow mountain road with limited turnouts.
+For your safety, it is not recommended for vehicles over 25 feet.

 Facility and Amenity Information